PubInv/ventmon-ventilator-inline-test-monitor/README.md

 enough confidence to actually deploy an open-source ventilator.
 Our goal is to certify, in a certain limited, last-resort sense, ventilators in the case of a shortfall of commercial and professional equipment.
 That Strategy is discussed lower in this document.

 This includes rapidly doing high-quality tests, but also includes burn-in and multi-day tests, of ventilators.
 Perhaps we can produce a benchmark for the [multiple efforts](https://github.com/PubInv/covid19-vent-list) going on right now to try to develop a
 Free-libre Open Source ventilator design.

+## Using as of April 20,2020

+This prooject is changing rapidly.
+At present, to use the VentMon, you have to use a library that Lauria Clarke is working on which is in SensirionFM3200/SFM3X00.
+It uses the simple Arduino Wire.h library, and connects to Sensirion sensors from their documention.
+We intend to move this to its own repo soon.

 ## Volunteering